CreationsOfANoob/Hopscotch-OBJ-Importer/README.md

 * Numpy
 * Python 3.x

+I downloaded a program called Anaconda to manage Python packages, it seems to be really useful. (then use Spyder via Anaconda)

 The obj file needs to contain only triangulated faces (no quads or n-gons).
 Materials are supported, will be included in the HS project as a material index variable for each face.

 Use the template .json project.
 The way I wrote the importer requires a specific object and some specific variables to exist in the project.